“I’m not sure if it’s strange or weird, or maybe just disappointing.”

-In July of 2018, Im was heading home after a long day at work at SAGE NYC, where he was a development officer.
+In July of 2018, Im was heading home after a long day at work.

 He’s tired, so he doesn’t stop anywhere on the way home but instead heads straight to the train platform: the 1, 28th Street stop, in Chelsea, southbound.

 A man—whom Im presumed to be homeless—was sitting on the very edge of the platform with his legs swung over the side.
 A train was coming; they could hear it rumbling along in the tunnels, and there were a few dozen other people on the platform when Im arrived.

 No one seemed to know what to do.
 The man kept asking for $20, and understandably no one wanted to give him money.
 Some people were talking to him and trying to get him to stand up, but a lot of people had their phones out and were recording.

 The train was barrelling down into the station.